Council event regulations

 Food

-If you are planning to have commercial food vendors or community fundraisers operating at your event, you may need permits or licenses for these.
+If you are planning to have commercial food vendors or community fundraisers operating at your event, you may need permits or licences for these.

 Stalls and mobile businesses